 - consultations with the Environmental Protection Agency on endangered species, fish habitat, and marine mammal protection

-- develop guidance and work with regional Fishery Management Councils on a regulatory framework for aquaculture in federal waters.
+- developing guidance and work with regional Fishery Management Councils on a regulatory framework for aquaculture in federal waters

 Science and Research

 For over four decades, NOAA has been an international leader in aquaculture research and technology development.
 Innovative research has been conducted by scientists within NOAA, through collaborative research with academic and private sector partners, via international and bilateral research initiatives with foreign scientists, and through a NOAA-run competitive grants program for marine aquaculture.
 Areas of emphasis have included research on environmental effects, aquatic health, nutrition, early life history culture techniques, aquatic species restoration, stock enhancement, and ecosystem management.